spotinst/help/src/docs/managed-instance-a/getting-started/create-a-new-managed-instance.md

-# Create a New Managed Instance
+# Create a New Stateful Node

 This procedure describes how to create a new stateful node from scratch.